Strapperorg/blueprints/README.md

 ### Repository Structure

-Each blueprint should be in its own folder within the `blueprints/` directory:
+Each blueprint should be in its own folder in the root directory:

 ```
-blueprints/
+Strapperorg/blueprints/
 ├── your-blueprint-name/
 │   ├── blueprint.json       # Required: Blueprint definition
 │   └── README.md           # Recommended: Documentation